-- Recognise, interpret, conceptualize and utilize the basics of the Materials Management. - Demonstrate the conceptual skills acquired in the module. - Be able to explain the concepts of the module. - Relate the relevance of all the practical concepts, most importantly in relation to the real problems and word environment. - Apply the concepts of Materials Management in real problem solving and business improvement by taking informed discussions throughout.
+•Recognise, interpret, conceptualize and utilize the basics of the Materials Management.

+•Demonstrate the conceptual skills acquired in the module.

+- •Be able to explain the concepts of the module. - •Relate the relevance of all the practical concepts, most importantly in relation to the real problems and word environment. - •Apply the concepts of Materials Management in real problem solving and business improvement by taking informed discussions throughout.
-Module code: STFM611 Semester 1 NQF level 8 Module name: Stochastic Models

-- apply the operations research or the statistical techniques to situations where customers have to be served by a single or by several service facilities; - identify the probability distributions at the arrivals of customers and the service times at the service facilities; - · define concepts used in stochastic models; - · derive formulae used in stochastic models; and - recommend strategies to be used in processing orders.
+Module code: STFM611 Semester 1 NQF level 8 Module name: Stochastic Models Module outcomes Upon the completion of this module, the student should be able to: apply the operations research or the statistical techniques to situations where customers have to be served by a single or by several service facilities; identify the probability distributions at the arrivals of customers and the service times at the service facilities; define concepts used in stochastic models; derive formulae used in stochastic models; and derive formulae used in stochastic models; and recommend strategies to be used in processing orders.
+Module code: STFM612 Semester 1 NQF level 8 Module name: Advanced Probability Theory Module outcomes Upon the completion of this module, the student should be able to apply the probability theory to real-life situations.

-Module code: STFM612 Semester 1 NQF level 8 Module name: Advanced Probability Theory
+Module code: STFM613 Semester 1 NQF level 8

-Upon the completion of this module, the student should be able to apply the probability theory to real-life situations.

-Module code: STFM613 Semester 1 NQF level 8 Module name: Multivariate Analysis
+Module name: Multivariate Analysis

+Module outcomes

 Upon the completion of this module, the student should be able to use a computer to:

-- do multivariate discriminate analysis;
+do multivariate discriminate analysis;

-- do factor analysis, and cluster analysis;
+do factor analysis, and cluster analysis;

-- do multivariate ANOVA and MANCOVA; and
+do multivariate ANOVA and MANCOVA; and

-- · apply a multidimensional scaling to real data.
+apply a multidimensional scaling to real data.

 Module code: STFM614 Semester 1 NQF level 8

 Module name: Statistical Quality Control

-Upon the completion of this module, the student should be able to assess the quality of a product.
+Module outcomes Upon the completion of this module, the student should be able to assess the quality of a product.

+Module code: STFM615

+Semester 1

-Module code: STFM615 Semester 1 NQF level 8 Module name: Decision Theory
+NQF level 8

+Module name: Decision Theory Vertical of the sector of t

-- evaluate the potential benefit of buying more information about the probabilities of various payoffs and spend the optimal amount of resources in this decision-making process; - logically and objectively incorporate all the information that they have in the decision-making process; and - make the best decision even when a problem is complex and the result of each decision is uncertain.
+• evaluate the potential benefit of buying more information about the probabilities of various payoffs and spend the optimal amount of resources in this decision-making process;

+• logically and objectively incorporate all the information that they have in the decision-making process; and

+• make the best decision even when a problem is complex and the result of each decision is uncertain.

-Module code: STFM616 Semester 1 NQF level 8 Module name: Applied Regression Analysis
+Module code: STFM616 Semester 1 NQF level 8

+Module name: Applied Regression Analysis

+Module outcomes

+Upon the completion of this module, the student should be able to:

-- do logistic regression analysis;
+do logistic regression analysis;

-- do statistical inference in real-life situations; and
+do statistical inference in real-life situations; and

-- fit a non-linear regression model to data.
+a fit a non linear regression model to date